 Founder and President

 A native New Yorker, Barbara began a very exciting advertising and marketing career on Madison Avenue.
-She founded Responsive Research, Inc. and spent over thirty years as a marketing consultant, conducting focus groups for Fortune 500 companies, including Bank of America, Coca-Cola, American Airlines, Johnson & Johnson, General Motors, General Mills, IBM and 3M to name a few.
+She founded Responsive Research, Inc. and spent over thirty years as a marketing consultant, conducting focus groups for Fortune 500 companies, including Coca-Cola, American Airlines, General Motors, General Mills, IBM and 3M to name a few.
 In 1975, she moved to Los Angeles where she continued to work and raise two children.
-In 1993, she founded Salon Forum, a non-business venture, to bring women together in her home for monthly events that support personal enrichment and connection.
-It has grown to include over 700 women.
+In 1993, she founded Salon Forum, a non-business venture, to bring women together in her home for events that support personal enrichment and connection.

 A native Georgian, Ida worked as Project Manager for IBM and Federal Contracting Services for 20 years.
 Prior to that, she was Assistant Dean of Students and Director of Academic Skills Center at two Wisconsin universities.